-When you’re commuting, cooking by yourself or even waiting for your late friends to arrive, podcasts can be the best way to entertain yourself.
-They had an exponential growth worldwide, especially in the US, and some people refer to it as “The Golden Podcast Age”, a parallel to the radio boost that happened between the around the 30’s.
+When you’re commuting, cooking by yourself, or even waiting for your late friends to arrive, podcasts can be the best way to entertain yourself.
+They had an exponential growth worldwide, especially in the US, and some people refer to it as “The Golden Podcast Age”, a parallel to the radio boost that happened around the ’30s.

-This new audio online media wave is massive, and several platforms are already taking advantage of it by investing money and developing their own content. iPhone comes with a Podcast app by default, google develop for androids the Google Play Music and of course, Spotify experienced a growth of 39% of podcasts’ audience just in the last quarter of 2019.
+This new wave of audio online media is vast, and numerous platforms are already capitalizing on it by investing in and generating their own content.
+The iPhone comes with a Podcast app by default, Google developed Google Play Music for Androids, and Spotify, of course, witnessed a 39 percent increase in podcast viewership in the fourth quarter of 2019.

 We want you to be ahead of the curve, so we selected the 10 best Fintech and Corporate Finance Podcasts that you cannot miss in 2020:

 Fintech Insiders, as they refer to themselves, is “The #1 business podcast for fintech innovators, influencers, and those eager to learn”.
 David Brear, Leda Glyptis, Simon Taylor, Sarah Kocianski, Jason Bates among others, welcome their guests and discuss a variety of topics from, technology and fintech to financial services and banking in this weekly podcast.

 This awarded finance podcasts has been live for over 10 years already and keeps fascinating its audience with discussions about fintech, banking, money-related issues, and payments, to help its listeners to stay ahead of the curve when it comes to finances.
 Planet Money is hosted by Robert Smith, Stacey Vanek Smith, Noel King, Kenny Malone, Cardiff Garcia, Jacob Goldstein, and Ailsa Chang, and every week they post two new episodes.
 You’ll never run out of entertainment!